 I do not mandate a minimum or maximum number of words or pages in your paper.
-Clear, precise, concise papers should be your goal.
-Twenty pages is a good target.

 Your task is to persuade me that you have given sufficient consideration to the assignment to have a plausible position that is defensible.
 Say what you have to say, then stop.